Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Method

 \paragraph{Temporal Aggregation.} So far, the Sound Source Remixer learns an image-to-audio task.
-We adapt it to the video-to-audio task with a downstream Temporal Aggregation (TA) function $\omega\left(\cdot\right)$ depicted in \cref{fig:schematics} (d).
+Following V2A-Mapper \cite{V2A-Mapper}, we adapt it to the video-to-audio task with a downstream Temporal Aggregation (TA) function $\omega\left(\cdot\right)$ depicted in \cref{fig:schematics} (d).
+Instead of averaging the frame-wise semantics, we learn a nonlinear $\omega\left(\cdot\right)$.
 We evenly extract 64 frames along time from one video and generate a CLAP embedding for each of them.
 Each embedding is then positionally embedded with its timestamp. $\omega\left(\cdot\right)$ learns to fuse these embeddings into a temporally-aligned CLAP audio representation $\mathbf{a}$ with the following loss:

-where $\mathbf{a}_\text{gen}$ denotes the SSV2A generated CLAP embeddings and $pos\left(\cdot, t\right)$ is the positional embedding function.
+where $\mathbf{a}_\text{gen}$ denotes the SS2A generated CLAP embeddings and $pos\left(\cdot, t\right)$ is the positional embedding function.
 The architecture of TA is a stack of self-attention layers.